Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Iteration of the Coupling Argument

 where

-Considering all (bad) cases in the table of the Appendix shows that this inequality cannot hold if we increase $C_d >1$ and choose $\rho>0$ small enough.
-To conclude that $S_3,\ldots,S_d$ are coupled, we have to repeat the proof of Lemma \ref{lemma:BirDav:Lemma16} as well and note that the factorization \eqref{def:factorization} changes if more coordinates are coupled. \end{proof}
+Considering all cases in Table \ref{table:third} of the \hyperref[appendix-a]{Appendix A} we see that $\mathfrak p_3(d) <0$ and thus inequality \eqref{eq:proof:couple_d-2} cannot hold if we increase $C_d >1$ and choose $\rho>0$ small enough.
+(Note that Corollary \ref{cor:averagewithresonance} holds for any $\rho>0$.)
+To sum up, we showed that the second alternative in Lemma \ref{lemma:dioph_approx} holds, i.e.\ there exists a factorization